LuciaSegovia/scoping-review-fct-ssa/README.md

 Segovia de la Revilla, L., Ferguson, E., Dooley, C., Osman, G., Ander, L., Joy, E.J.M., 2023.
 The availability and geographic location of open-source food composition data used to estimate micronutrient intakes in sub-Saharan Africa: A scoping review.
 Journal of Food Composition and Analysis 105322. https://doi.org/10.1016/j.jfca.2023.105322

+Note: The individual FCTs need to be accessed by the data users, citation can be found in the original manuscript (Table 2).